Jadakiss: 1994–2000: The Lox

-Upon signing with Bad Boy, Puff Daddy shortened the group's name from The Warlocks to simply The Lox.
-They made their first appearance on Main Source's 1994 LP Fuck What You Think on the track "Set it Off."
+Upon signing with Bad Boy, Puff Daddy shortened the group's name from The Warloxs to simply The Lox.
+They made their first appearance on Main Source's 1994 LP Fuck What You Think on the track "Set it Off".
 They immediately began writing and performing on hit songs with fellow Bad Boy artists, including Puff Daddy's "It's All About the Benjamins" and "I Got the Power", Mase's "24 Hrs. to Live", Mariah Carey's "Honey", Mary J. Blige's "Can't Get You Off My Mind" and The Notorious B.I.G.'s "Last Day".
 The group developed a close relationship with B.I.G., during which time Jadakiss especially was taken under his wing.
 The Lox's first hit song was a tribute to The Notorious B.I.G. in the wake of his 1997 death, titled "We'll Always Love Big Poppa".
 The song was chosen as the B-side to Puff Daddy's smash hit B.I.G. tribute song "I'll Be Missing You", and received widespread commercial success, achieving multi-platinum status from the Recording Industry Association of America (RIAA).
 The success and reception of the song opened the door for them to write more of their own songs, and in 1998, the Lox released their debut studio album, Money, Power & Respect.
 The album was both a commercial and critical success, peaking at number 3 on the Billboard 200 and number 1 on the US Top R&B/Hip-Hop Albums chart, and went on to achieve platinum status.
 Though the record was successful, The Lox grew unhappy with Bad Boy and Puff Daddy's glossy, radio friendly production, feeling it conflicted with their grimier street aesthetic.
 Following the release of their debut album, the group left the label to sign with Ruff Ryders.
 They released their second album, We Are The Streets, in 2000, through Ruff Ryders.
 The album was once again a success, peaking at number 5 on the Billboard 200 and number 2 on the US Top R&B/Hip Hop Albums chart.
 It featured production from Swizz Beatz and Timbaland, and spawned one single, "Ryde or Die, Bitch", featuring fellow Ruff Ryders artist Eve.